Mexico president says “El Chapo” had same power as president

 U.S. prosecutors allege he accepted millions of dollars in bribes from Guzmán’s Sinaloa cartel and in exchange allowed it to operate without interference.

 Guzmán was convicted on drug conspiracy charges in New York.
-He was sentenced last year to life in prison.
+He was sentenced this year to life in prison.

 Sign up for Daily Newsletters